 Flood and sea defenses and covered by Policy PNP 15 and explain that flood risk should be reduced within the town centre.
 More specifically, it states that proposals to remove buildings and other physical features that act as a break on areas liable to flooding from the sea will not be supported unless alternative compensation is put into place.

 Paignton Town Centre Masterplan (June 2015)

-The masterplan sets out a number of different yet interconnected proposals that essentially represent future aspirations.
+The masterplan sets out a vision or aspiration for Paignton town centre.
+It included a number of different yet interconnected proposals that, together, represent significant change for Paignton town centre.